Middle name: Usage

+Regional variances

+Anglosphere

-In countries that primarily speak English—such as Australia, Canada, Ireland, New Zealand, the United States, and the United Kingdom—the forename of a relative is sometimes used as one's middle name to honor familial heritage.
-Typical examples are a father named John William Smith whose son is named Thomas John Smith or a grandmother named Mary Grace Tilley whose granddaughter is named Ashley Mary Smith.
+In countries that primarily speak English—such as Australia, Canada, Ireland, New Zealand, the United Kingdom, and the United States—the forename of a relative is sometimes used as one's middle name to honor familial heritage.
 In many cases in the United States, however, a person's middle name does not derive from relatives, but is used instead to honor close family friends or notable public figures.
-A rare case of an individual being given only an initial as a middle name, with the initial not explicitly standing for anything, was Harry S. Truman.
-(He once told reporters—apparently at odds with his own practice—that the S should thus not be followed by a period.)
-Other people with single-letter middle names include Robert B. Hollander Jr. and Mark M Davis.

-More than two given names are fairly common.
-In Britain, they are traditionally more common among the upper and middle classes.

-There is a minor tradition in English-speaking countries whereby maiden names from the family tree that are especially celebrated by the family are carried into succeeding generations as middle names or as given names, whereas the tradition of married names would otherwise obliterate them.
-For example, this is how the first name of Johns Hopkins came to have the terminal -s that differentiates it from John; Johns was the surname of some of his ancestors.
-It is also how Robert Strange McNamara got his middle name (it was his mother's maiden name).
-There is some overlap between open-compound surnames and maiden-names-as-middle-names; in various cases the same motivation (preserving maiden names from oblivion) has produced both such kinds of names, and there are instances from the nineteenth century that are ambiguous today as to how the bearers of a name thus inspired parsed it themselves (either as part of a compound surname or as a middle name).
+In the United States, the middle name is often abbreviated to the middle initial.
+This first became popular in the 19th century.
+Examples of famous people who abbreviated their middle names include John D. Rockefeller, Dwight D. Eisenhower, and Booker T. Washington.
+In the 21st century, widespread use of middle initials in the United States is in decline, although they are still commonly used in intellectual fields, where studies show that middle initials are associated with knowledgeability and authoritativeness.

-The abbreviation "N.M.N." (no middle name) or "N.M.I." (no middle initial), with or without periods, is sometimes used in formal documents in the United States, where a middle initial or name is expected but the person does not have one.
-Rarely a person may adopt a middle initial to overcome the problems imposed by systems whose design failed to properly handle the absence of one, or to ensure uniqueness.
-For example, screenwriter David X. Cohen was born David Samuel Cohen, but adopted the middle initial "X" when he joined the Writers Guild of America, as there was already a member named David S. Cohen, and the union forbid multiple writers from using the same name.
+The abbreviations "N.M.N." (no middle name) and "N.M.I." (no middle initial) are sometimes used in formal documents in the United States, where a middle initial or name is expected but the person does not have one.
+Sometimes middle initials have been used to make a person's name more distinct.
+Screenwriter David X. Cohen was born David Samuel Cohen, but adopted the middle initial "X" when he joined the Writers Guild of America, as there was already a member named David S. Cohen, and the union forbade multiple writers from using the same name.